zamrokk/polymarktez/README.md

 2. (manually) cut your code in chunks < 4Ko

-3. build the "interface" contract
+3. build the "interface" contract that will be the one you deploy

 ```
 npm run build_chunkstorage_version